dsanchezva/seascape/README.md

 ## User stories

-- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
+- **404** - User can see a nice 404 page when goes to a page that doesn’t exist so that they know it was their fault.
-- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
+- **500** - User can see a nice error page when the team screws it up so that they know that is not their fault.
-- **login-signup** - As a user I want to see a welcome page that gives me the option to either log in as an existing user, or sign up with a new account.
+- **login-signup** - There is a welcome page that gives the option to either log in as an existing user, or sign up with a new account.
-- **add-signup** - As a user I want to sign up with my full information so that I can have access to the page.
+- **add-signup** - Also new users can sign up with full information so that they can have access to the page.
 - **homepage** - Users can see a carrousel of images on the home page.
 - **beach-search** - Users can explore beaches by region or view a comprehensive list of available beaches.
 - **beach-details** - Upon selecting a specific beach, users can view detailed information including reviews, ratings, and general descriptions.
 Additionally, they can access administrative controls to edit or delete their comments.